MasterGeochemAngel/Machine_Learning_Prediction_Module/README.md

-# Rock Classification ML Toolkit
+# Rock Classification ML Prediction Module

 A Python-based machine learning program designed to classify rocks based on geochemical data.
 This toolkit assists geoscientists in evaluating compositional datasets but can also be adapted for other non-geologic classification tasks.